Drill-Dev/DrillDev/README.md

 ## Current & Future Plans

 Currently, we're focusing on testing web applications using browser automation tools like Playwright.
 The submission code would bind to a port and render a webpage that would be subsequently tested using these browser automation tools.
 However, we're hoping to expand the scope of DrillDev in the future to testing applications like desktop applications to Android and iOS apps (after all, they still fall under the category of software development).
-This is a major reason why we're committed to developing DrillDev in the open; we believe that the community's breadth of knowledge in various different platforms will help grow the scope of DrillDev beyond what a small team could do.